To Exist is to Resist

 Black Feminism in Europe

-In a divided continent, women of colour come together to make a Black Europe visible.
+In a divided continent, Black women and women of colour come together to undertake creative resistances and imagine radical new futures.

 Deeply aware that they are constructed as 'Others' living in a racialised and hierarchical continent, the contibutors explore gender, class, sexuality and legal status to show that they are both invisible - presumed to be absent from and irrelevant to European societies - and hyper-visible - assumed to be passive and sexualised, angry and irrational.